Friday, January 25, 2008

 This cake is not terribly sweet.
 I choose cake flour to lighten it up a bit more than a banana bread.
 Lemon zest perks it up a little, too.
 So if you love bananas as I do, dive in.
 Your friends will be glad you did.

-- You must use very ripe bananas to achieve the full flavor.
-They should be just about pouring out of their skins.
+- Use very ripe bananas to achieve the full flavor.

 - The measurements for this cake look funky because I halved the recipe.
 When you double the recipe, you have a great layer cake that can be finished with sweetened crème fraiche or whipped cream flavored with vanilla or rum and sandwiched with thinly slice bananas.
 Or you can finish it with a chocolate ganache.
 Or a caramel mascarpone cream.
 Hmmm.